The UMass Impact

 By the Numbers

-UMass has won Top Campus Dining for five years running.
+UMass has won Top Campus Dining for six years running.

 The UMass Alumni Network stretches across the globe.